 The results cast doubts about the prospects for the labor markets in EU regions situated at the EU border with the Accession countries in Central and Eastern Europe in the course of EU Enlargement.
-One has to be careful, however, in translating the findings of Enlargement and the integration at the German-German border is that the accession of the Central and Eastern European Countries is an expected event individuals and firms have begun to anticipate years before integration itself is now going to take place.
+One has to be careful, however, in translating the findings of the present paper to the case of EU Enlargement.
+One important difference between EU Enlargement and the integration at the German-German border is that the accession of the Central and Eastern European Countries is an expected event individuals and firms have begun to anticipate years before integration itself is now going to take place.
 Workers from these countries already today commute across the border into the EU, and goods markets are already today at least partly integrated.
 Therefore, we would expect to find less pronounced integration effects for the EU border regions to Central and Eastern Europe after the accession of these countries to the EU.
 However, even though it is difficult to say to which extent the integration effect in the labor market has already taken place, the results presented suggest that there is a cost of EU-Enlargement to the EU countries as, ceteris paribus, resident workers suffer from a deterioration of labor market conditions due to cross-border labor mobility.